|

 backsides - thus, looking whitish.
 On-stem leaves are a few linear.

-Flower heads gather together in a ball way on stem tips, and
+Flower heads gather together in a ball on the stem tips, and

-lanceolate bracts attach in a radical pattern beneath them.
+lanceolate bracts attach in a radial pattern beneath them.
 Bloom

 time: May-October |